awade05/unit_plan-marieke/README.md

 ---

 ### Tools Used
-(include programming language(s), specific programs/environments, and other tools (digital or otherwise) if necessary)
 * Arduino Web Editor IDE (programmed in C++)
 * TinkerCad (Circuits simulation portion, which has simulated Arduinos that can be programmed in C++ or blocks)
 * [Elegoo Uno Super Starter Kit](https://www.elegoo.com/products/elegoo-uno-project-super-starter-kit) and 9V batteries